mikaelgramont/mikaelgramont.github.io/resume.md

 # LinkedIn

-I kept my resume short and sweet, but if you want more details on a particular job, check out [my LinkedIn profile](https://www.linkedin.com/in/mikaelgramont) as I put in more details into it.
+I kept my resume short and sweet, but if you want more details on a particular job, check out [my LinkedIn profile](https://www.linkedin.com/in/mikaelgramont) as I put more details in there.

 # Code samples